-According to a study, a 5 minute checklist which can be filled out by parents in pediatrician waiting rooms could help in early ASD (autism spectrum disorder) diagnosis.
+According to a study, a 5 minute checklist which can be filled out by parents in pediatrician waiting rooms could help in early autism diagnosis.
 The design of the study also provides a model for implementing such a change in the practice of pediatricians.

-32 infants were identified as having ASD out of 10,479 screened.
+32 infants were identified as having autism spectrum disorder out of 10,479 screened.
 This is consistent with current rates which would be expected at 12 months after regression and late onset cases were excluded for.
 The brief screening gave an accurate diagnosis 75% of the time when including those identified as having developmental delay, language delay, or some other kind of delay.

 As well as to tracking infant outcomes, the participating pediatricians were also surveyed.
-Before the study, few of the pediatricians had been screening systematically for ASD.
+Before the study, few of the pediatricians had been screening systematically for autism spectrum disorder.
 Following the study, the program was rated positively by 96% of the pediatricians, and 100% of the practices have carried on making use of the screening tool.